lvthong312/AgoraVideoCall/README.md

 # Guideline

 First, could you please clone the project?
-To do so, you need to run these commands:
+To do so, you need to run this command:
 ### 1. Clone the project
 ```sh
 git clone https://github.com/lvthong312/AgoraVideoCall.git
 ```

 ### 2. Then, you must install the new dependencies in your React Native project.
-To do so, you need to run these commands
+To do so, you need to run this command

 ```sh
 npm install